andrescolega/Ignite-Engine/README.md

 In other hand, if you have come just for curiosity, please feel free to contribute and share your opinion about my work.

 # Dependencies
-As said in the description; "Ignite" uses the Pygame library to work, that's why requieres the next dependencies (for the moment):
+As said in the description; "Ignite" uses the Pygame library to work, that's why requires the next dependencies (for the moment):

 - Python3
 - Pygame Library